awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

 ## Configure Notification on the Bucket<a name="with-cloudtrail-example-configure-event-source-add-notif-config"></a>

-Add notification configuration on the *examplebucket* to request Amazon S3 to publish object\-created events to Lambda\.
+Add notification configuration on the bucket to request Amazon S3 to publish object\-created events to Lambda\.
 In the configuration, you specify the following:
 + Event type – Any event types that create objects\.
 + Lambda function ARN – This is your Lambda function that you want Amazon S3 to invoke\.

   ```
-  arn:aws:lambda:us-west-2:123456789012:function:CloudTrailEventProcessing
+  arn:aws:lambda:us-east-2:123456789012:function:CloudTrailEventProcessing
   ```

 For instructions on adding notification configuration to a bucket, see [Enabling Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/SettingBucketNotifications.html) in the *Amazon Simple Storage Service Console User Guide*\.